ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 ## Introduction

-I had already heard of {% ext "client-serverless architecture", "https://fauna.com/client-serverless" %} and read a bunch of articles about the subject when I came up with the idea of creating a {% ext "personal use recipes app", "https://recept0r.com" %} earlier this year - I hadn't done anything like that before though.
+I had already heard of client-serverless architectures and read a bunch of articles about the subject when I came up with the idea of creating a {% ext "personal use recipes app", "https://recept0r.com" %} earlier this year - I hadn't done anything like that before though.

 <img src="/img/blog/client-serverless-credit-faunadb.png" class="img-fluid img-center mb1" alt="client-serverless application model">

 What I had in mind at this point was a minimal web application that would serve me and {% ext "my wife", "https://sahar.design" %} (who took care of the design) as a recipes collection for food that we enjoy cooking.
 Convenient bonus features like PWA functionality (i.e. using the app on the phone or tablet when standing in the kitchen) and user authentication should be available too, making sure it's not just functional, but also enjoyable to use.

-At first, I was tempted to go for a static site + headless CMS approach that worked really well for many other projects I did - it could be considered serverless, but it wouldn't have been a challenge, nor anything I hadn't done before; and that's precisely the reason I went looking for something else, eventually going for Vue.js + FaunaDB for this project.
+At first, I was tempted to go for a static site + headless CMS approach that worked really well for many other projects I did - it could be considered serverless, but it wouldn't have been a challenge, nor anything I hadn't done before; and that's precisely the reason I went looking for something else, eventually going for Vue.js + Fauna for this project.

 ### Why Fauna?

-The first time I came across {% ext "FaunaDB", "https://dashboard.fauna.com/accounts/register?utm_source=DevTo&utm_medium=referral&utm_campaign=WritewithFauna_ServerlessRecipes_TDoe" %} was when I was looking for SQL alternatives for a project at work last year.
+The first time I came across Fauna was when I was looking for SQL alternatives for a project at work last year.
 We didn't go for it (PostgreSQL was chosen in the end), but I kept it in mind for the future.
 Back then, it may have sounded a little "too good to be true" for the majority of the decision makers involved, but marketing statements like "add a global datastore to your app in minutes" and "don't worry about database correctness, sharding, provisioning, latency, or scale" left me with an overall positive impression of their service.

 So, when I had to pick a database for my recipes app, I found myself looking at FaunaDB's website again, checking out their {% ext "pricing model", "https://dashboard.fauna.com/accounts/register?utm_source=DevTo&utm_medium=referral&utm_campaign=WritewithFauna_ServerlessRecipes_TDoe" %} this time.
 The "Always Free" plan seemed generous enough to support a small personal use app, so I didn't hesitate much and signed up right away.